UDL-TF/TF2Chart/README.md

 - **Extensible Volume Model**: Combine hostPath, PVC, ConfigMap, or Secret overlays plus arbitrary `extraVolumes` for advanced layouts.
 - **Continuous Stitch Watcher**: An optional sidecar streams `inotify` events from git-sync overlays and re-runs the stitcher whenever new commits land, ensuring symlinks and runtime overlays stay fresh without restarting the pod.
 - **Self-Healing Links**: Each merge pass prunes dangling symlinks so deleted upstream files do not linger as broken entries inside `/tf`.
+- **Git-Sync Aware Watching**: Overlays can declare parent directories for event watching, so atomic git-sync renames are detected immediately even when the repo root is replaced wholesale.

 ## Prerequisites